zcorpan/html-parser-book/manuscript/parser.md

                             └── #text: He's got the whole world in his hands.
 ```

-In the third and fourth paragraphs, three `i` elements are reopened, and they open one more themselves, but the number of reopened `i` elements doesn’t continue to increase beyond three.
+In the third and fourth paragraphs, three `i` elements are reopened, and they open one more themselves, but the number of reopened `i` elements doesn't continue to increase beyond three.
 This is to avoid insanely huge DOMs for this kind of markup.

-The Noah’s Ark clause also checks the attributes, not just the tag name.
+The Noah's Ark clause also checks the attributes, not just the tag name.

 ```html
 <p><i><i><i><i>